void

 Woralyčenn flag

-Woralyče is just about mentioned because two Posen-regiments are to be billetted in Sambor and Woralyče.
-Therefore the route of the march batallion of IR.
+Woralyče is just about mentioned because two Posen regiments are to be billeted in Sambor and Woralyče.
+Therefore, the route of the march battalion of IR.
 91 had to be redirected towards Felsztyn.

 Background